Summer and Fall 2019 Interns

 Palestine Legal is dedicated to fairly compensating interns.
 Interns will be temporary employees of Tides Center, and will be paid an hourly wage, to be determined depending on whether the candidate has secured additional sources of funding.
 Where possible, Palestine Legal will assist interns interested in applying for academic credit or fellowships for the internship to supplement their compensation.

-Please email a resume, legal writing sample (3-5 pages) and cover letter explaining your interest in the internship to email@example.com, subject line “Legal Intern – Spring” or “Legal Intern – Summer.”
-Applications will be reviewed on a rolling basis, starting in November 2018 for the spring semester and January 2019 for the summer, or until the position(s) is filled, with strong consideration given to early applicants.
-The projected start date for spring interns is January and end of May/beginning of June for summer interns.
+Please email a resume, legal writing sample (3-5 pages) and cover letter explaining your interest in the internship to email@example.com, subject line “Legal Intern – Summer” or “Legal Intern - Fall.”
+Applications will be reviewed on a rolling basis, through March 15, 2019 for the Summer, or until the position(s) is filled, and until July 1, 2019 for the Fall, with strong consideration given to early applicants.
+The projected start date is end of May/beginning of June for Summer interns and September 15, 2019 for Fall interns.

 Palestine Legal, a project of Tides Center, is an “at-will” and equal opportunity employer.
 Applicants and employees shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, mental or physical disability, sexual orientation, gender (including pregnancy and gender expression) identity, color, marital status, veteran status, medical condition, or any other classification protected by federal, state, or local law or ordinance.